Rapptz/discord.py/docs/migrating.rst

 - :attr:`Guild.text_channels` for fetching text channels only.
 - :attr:`Guild.voice_channels` for fetching voice channels only.
 - :attr:`Guild.chunked` to check member chunking status.
-- :attr:`Guild.explicit_content_filter` to fetch the content filter
+- :attr:`Guild.explicit_content_filter` to fetch the content filter.
 - :attr:`Guild.shard_id` to get a guild's Shard ID if you're sharding.
 - :attr:`Client.users` to get all visible :class:`User` instances.
 - :meth:`Client.get_user` to get a :class:`User` by ID.